brianw0924/Software-Systems-Design-and-Implementation/hw3/write-up.md

 ```bash
 ./hw3-shellcode 1 shellcode &
 ```
 * Step 3: The shellcode will print pid and sc_begin_vaddr and sc_end_vaddr.
-Then run the test program to inject the code
+Then run the test program to inject the code (The arguments might be too long in QEMU, you can new line by `\`)
 ```bash
 ./hw3-test <TARGET_PID> <TARGET_BEGIN_VADDR> <TARGET_END_VADDR> <SC_PID> <SC_BEGIN_VADDR> <SC_END_VADDR>
 ```